Highlands Gran Fondo,

 Check out the GFNC Winners Jersey

-Nestled in Rabun County, the ride starts in downtown Clayton Georgia under the shadow of Black Rock Mt. state park, and heads south on old 441.
+Nestled in Rabun County, the ride starts in the heart of downtown Clayton Georgia under the shadow of Black Rock Mt.
+State Park, and heads south on old 441.
 After passing through Unicoi State Park, the route turns right onto the Unicoi Gap climb.
 Riders enter the mountainous area that was made famous by the 2003-2008 Tour de Georgia.
 In 2008, Unicoi Gap was the second to last climb on the approach to the race-deciding ascent up Brasstown Bald where Kanstantin Suitsou got the jump on Trent Lowe and Levi Leipheimer to win the event.
+Be sure to plan to stick around for beers, food and music severed up at the finish line by the Universal Joint.

 Check out the 2012 GFNC video click here